Other Exercises

 In the name of the King and Queen of Spain

-The people Columbus called Indians
+The people Columbus Indians

 Were very friendly